-Legacy data centers: In many organizations, important applications and processes still run in on-premise data centers, not the cloud.
+Legacy data centers: In many enterprises, important applications and processes still run in on-premise data centers, not the cloud.
 This makes migration to a NaaS model slightly more challenging (although services such as Cloudflare Network Interconnect can help overcome this challenge).

-Vendor lock-in: Moving to a cloud service always introduces the risk that an organization may become too reliant on that particular service provider.
+Vendor lock-in: Moving to a cloud service always introduces the risk that an enterprise may become too reliant on that particular service provider.
 If the service provider's infrastructure fails or if they raise their prices, vendor lock-in can have major repercussions.

 Flexibility: Cloud services offer more flexibility and greater customization.
 Changes are made to the network via software, not hardware.
 IT teams are often able to reconfigure their corporate networks on demand.